Denzel Valentine: Cleveland Cavaliers (2021–2022)

+Valentine with the Cleveland Cavaliers in 2021.

 On September 22, 2021, Valentine signed with the Cleveland Cavaliers.
+In 22 games with the Cavaliers, he averaged 2.9 points per game and 1.7 rebounds per game.

 Utah Jazz (2022)

 On January 3, 2022, the Cavs traded Valentine to the New York Knicks as part of a three team deal that also included the Los Angeles Lakers.
 He was subsequently waived.

-On January 10, 2022, Valentine signed a 10-day contract with the Utah Jazz.
+On January 10, 2022, Valentine signed a 10-day contract with the Utah Jazz under the NBA's COVID-19-related hardship exception.
+He made his Jazz debut on January 12 where he played 17 minutes and recorded five points and three rebounds in a 111–91 loss to the Cleveland Cavaliers.
+He played one more game for the Jazz, January 16 against the Denver Nuggets, where he played two minutes and recorded one rebound.
+He did not play in the Jazz's next game against the Los Angeles Lakers and was listed as inactive in the final game of his 10-day contract on January 19 against the Houston Rockets.

 Maine Celtics (2022–2023)

 On January 21, 2022, Valentine was acquired via waivers by the Maine Celtics.

 On September 15, 2022, Valentine signed with the Boston Celtics.
 He was waived on September 30.
 He subsequently re-joined Maine.

 Sydney Kings (2023–2024)

 On July 26, 2023, Valentine signed with the Sydney Kings in Australia for the 2023–24 NBL season.

 Olimpia Milano (2024)

-On March 20, 2024, Valentine signed with Olimpia Milano in Italy till the end of the season.
+On March 20, 2024, Valentine signed with Olimpia Milano in Italy until the end of the season.

 On June 13, 2024, Valentine was drafted by the Valley Suns in the 2024 NBA G League expansion draft.